Last updated on September 5th, 2020 at 11:00 am

 10.4 — Porpoise Point entrance, gulfside

 10.0 — Big Coppitt Key.
-Take Boca Chica Road south to the Geiger Key Marina, where you’ll find a another popular tiki bar, fishing charters, a smokehouse and tiki bar with waterfront dining and a small RV campground with dockside sites.
+Take Boca Chica Road south to the Geiger Key Marina, where you’ll find a popular tiki bar and top-notch restaurant, fishing charters, a smokehouse and a small RV campground with dockside sites.
 Daily campsite rates are a bit dear ($100/night), but you are on the “back side” of Key West.
+If you follow Boca Chica Road southwest as it winds around the Key West Naval Air Station, the road ends at Geiger Key Beach.
+There is a half mile of paved road closed to cars that makes a pleasant walk along the natural beach at the end of the runway.
+Beyond the pavement, the beach is clothing optional.

 9.7 — Rockland Channel Bridge